-The PATTERN Creative Fellowship is a highly competitive two-year program for select candidates who are interested in gaining real hands-on work experience, building a professional network and receiving the opportunity to be exposed to the startup culture of an entrepreneurial non-profit organization.
+The PATTERN Creative Fellowship is a highly competitive year-long program for select candidates who are interested in gaining real hands-on work experience, building a professional network and receiving the opportunity to be exposed to the startup culture of an entrepreneurial non-profit organization.

 As far back as 2014, a handful of new grads volunteered their time with PATTERN in order to gain additional work experience.
 In 2016, we received our 501c3 status which meant that we could start applying for bigger grants.
 Securing some additional funding allowed us to formalize The Creative Fellowship program and actually start paying our Creative Fellows.